altr3s/speech_translation/README.md

 The product was created during the development of school projects.
 Python version 3.9.
 Full project in zip file.
 Download, testing, commenting.
+Also u can see demo-video in my repository.
 ```
 ---
 ## Python version 3.9